 - 5 Stocks for Potentially Building Wealth After 50

 Motley Fool contributor James Mickleboro owns shares of Westpac Banking.
-The Motley Fool Australia has recommended Accent Group and Scentre Group.
+The Motley Fool Australia owns shares of and has recommended Telstra Limited.
+The Motley Fool Australia has recommended AVENTUS RE UNIT.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.

 The Motley Fool's purpose is to help the world invest, better.
 Click here now for your free subscription to Take Stock, The Motley Fool's free investing newsletter.
 Packed with stock ideas and investing advice, it is essential reading for anyone looking to build and grow their wealth in the years ahead.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Bruce Jackson.
 2020